andreasalptun/fota/README.md

 `openssl genrsa -out private.pem 1024`

-Get the private key in binary format
+Export the key components

-`openssl rsa -in private.pem -outform DER -out private.der`
+`openssl rsa -in private.pem -text -noout`

-Get the public key in binary format
+Copy the modulus and the public exponent to `fota-config.h` and reformat them to hex strings.

-`openssl rsa -in private.pem -outform DER -pubout -out public.der`
+Copy the private exponent to `fota-private.h` and reformat it to a hex string.

 ## Firebase